factopolis/factopolis/content/claims/doj-submitted-watered-down-travel-ban-to-sc/_index.md

 ---
-title: DoJ Submitted Watered Down Version of Travel Ban To Supreme Court
+title: DoJ submitted watered down version of travel ban to Supreme Court
 summary: Trump signed this version of the travel ban, not the Justice Department.
 checks:
   - checker: new-york-times